 \section{Conclusions and outlook}

-So far, Active Flux was employing a continuous approximation known from continuous Finite Elements, an average update similar to Finite Volume/Discontinuous Galerkin methods, and (in the semi-discrete case) a direct update of the point values.
+So far, Active Flux was employing a continuous approximation known from continuous Finite Elements, an average update similar to Finite Volume/Discontinuous Galerkin methods, and (in the semi-discrete case) a finite-difference-type update of the point values.
 An obvious difference to both CG and DG is the absence of (even a local) mass matrix in Active Flux.
-This work shows that the update equations of Active Flux are just the ones that arise upon using a biorthogonal set of test functions in a Petrov-Galerkin framework.
+This work shows that the update equations of the semi-discrete Active Flux method can be obtained upon using a biorthogonal set of test functions in a Petrov-Galerkin framework.
 The cases studied here explicitly are arbitrarily high-order accurate Active Flux methods in one spatial dimension and the classical third-order accurate Active Flux method on two-dimensional Cartesian grids.
-This work also can be seen as an example of beneficial use of biorthogonal test functions, which by construction give a method without a mass matrix and through their discontinuities incorporate upwinding/stabilization.
-In fact, the new framework even suggests additional stabilization terms, which so far have not been considered in AF literature but might be useful in future.
-With globally continuous basis functions, and discontinuous test functions, AF thus indeed seems to lie on the boundary between CG and DG.
+This work also can be seen as an example of beneficial use of biorthogonal test functions, which by construction give a method without a mass matrix and through their discontinuities reproduce upwind derivative choices for stabilization.
+In fact, the new framework even suggests additional jump terms, which so far have not been considered in AF literature but might be useful in future.
+With globally continuous basis functions and discontinuous test functions, AF thus indeed seems to lie on the boundary between CG and DG.
 This work thus contributes to placing the rather recent Active Flux amidst well-known established methods and shows its relation to them.

 Future work will be devoted to a detailed study how the additional jump terms that have appeared in the presented Petrov-Galerkin framework can be used for stabilization, to a more detailed study of the multi-dimensional case, covering in particular arbitrary orders of accuracy, and to an extension of this formulation to other types of meshes.
 Triangular meshes seem particularly promising, in view of studies such as \cite{abgrall25dg}, which appeared after this work, and since biorthogonal polynomial systems for triangles have received considerable attention in the past.